querolita/mina-book/src/specs/15_wires/15_wires.md

   - fq_sponge_params: the sponge parameters to use for fiat-shamir.
 Fq indicates the base field, as we are mostly absorbing commitments, which are points on the curve.
 * **`prev_challenges`**: related to recursion (TODO: make this an Option/type/rename?)

 1. **Create the public polynomial** as the polynomial that, when evaluated at the first `cs.public` elements of the domain `cs.domain`, evaluates to the first `cs.public` elements of the witness' first column.
-Then negate that polynomial (TODO: we can simplify this by subtracting it later.)
+Then negate that polynomial (as we need to subtract it from the rest).
 2. **Compute and commit to the 15 witness polynomials**.
     - Interpolate each column of the witness into a polynomial that evaluates to the entry's value when given points of the `cs.domain`.
     - Produce commits for each of the witness polynomials using `PolyCom.commit()`.